Psychobiology of Healing (Graduate Certificate)

-The Psychobiology of Healing Certificate Program provides a thorough understanding of the science of healing and the therapeutic mechanisms that elicit healing responses.
+Offered by the Department of Psychology, College of Arts and Sciences, the psychobiology of healing certificate program provides a thorough understanding of the science of healing and the therapeutic mechanisms that elicit healing responses.
 Through understanding the application of scientific method to the evaluation of integrative healing strategies, students will be prepared to design clinical trials, evaluate the scientific data from these trials, and discern the clinical potential of healing methodologies.
 In studying the psychobiology of healing, students will learn the mechanism of action of healing strategies.
-This program also provides a thorough review of the historical and scientific developments in the field of healing and enhances students' knowledge of health as well as holistic, integrative, and other lifestyle modalities for preventing and recovering from illness and for sustaining well-being.
+This program also provides a thorough review of the historical and scientific developments in the field of healing and enhances students' knowledge of health as well as holistic, integrative, and other lifestyle modalities for preventing and recovering from illnesses and for sustaining well-being.

 Admission to the Program

 Applicants to the certificate program must have a bachelor's degree from an accredited institution, with a minimum cumulative grade point average of 3.00 (on a 4.00 scale) in the last 60 hours of undergraduate work.
 In addition, applicants are required to submit a statement of purpose and two letters of recommendation.
-International students whose first language is not English must have a minimum TOEFL score of 600 (or 100 on the Internet-based exam) or a minimum score of 7.0 on the IELTS exam, or a score of 68 on Pearson Test of English.
+International students whose first language is not English must have a minimum TOEFL score of 600 (100 on the Internet-based test).

 - PSYC-568 Alternative Medicine (3)